PENNSYLVANIA PERSONAL INJURY LAWYERS

 It’s also a good idea to keep a copy of your written accident report for your records.
 This can help you avoid any disputes about when and how you reported your injury.

-Once your employer is aware of your injury, they will notify their insurance company.
+Once your employer is aware of your injury, they must notify their insurance company.
 You should then receive a Notice of Compensation Payable within three weeks of your employer’s notice.
 This document will explain whether your claim has been accepted or denied.

 If your claim has been accepted, the Notice of Compensation Payable will include the following information: